PredixDev/predix-uaa-client/README.md

 npm install --save predix-uaa-client
 ```

+This package can be used in various ways, depending on the params passed into the `getToken` function.

-Use client credentials to get a bearer token.
+### Use client credentials to get a bearer token.

-NOTE: This call can be made for each outgoing request.
+In this mode, no refresh token is passed in.
+This call can be made for each outgoing request.
 The library will cache the token until expiry, so subsequent calls will resolve instantaneously.

 ```javascript
 const uaa_util = require('predix-uaa-client');